 4. Cooling

-Cooling times can vary significantly based on factors such as part size, wall thickness, and material properties. specially for large parts, injection molding cooling time can be particularly time-consuming.
+Cooling times can vary significantly based on factors such as part size, wall thickness, and material properties.
+Especially for large parts, the injection molding cooling time can be particularly time-consuming.

 5. Ejection